 If you drink apple cider vinegar because it has a variety of health benefits, the texture of your skin will also improve.

-The healthier the digestive tract and the more balanced the pH of the body, the better your skin will be.
+The healthier the digestive tract and the more balanced the body’s pH, the better your skin will be.

 However, to take full advantage of the health potential of apple cider vinegar for the skin, you can also apply it to the surface.